 Radiatori pasta tossed with spinach and sun-dried tomatoes is an easy, flavorful dish.
 The spinach and sundried tomatoes are cooked with pancetta and red pepper flakes and then finished with some Pecorino Romano cheese, all while the pasta cooks.
 In no time you have a delicious pasta dish to put on the table even on the busiest weeknight.

 Every component of this dish adds another dimension of flavor and the radiatori makes it fun to eat.
 When I was growing up, pasta was part of our daily diet.
 Whether it was a store bought dried pasta or a fresh homemade pasta, it was part of our dinner just about everyday.
 As a kid the short squat pasta shapes were my favorite because of the way they held on to thick sauces and they were easier to eat.
 I have to admit not much has changed!
+If you want to try a tasty long pasta give Trenette al Pesto a go!

 What is radiatori pasta?